pslucas0212/AWS-Cloud-Practioner-Class-Module-02/README.md

 ### Amazon EC2 Pricing

+Multiple billing options:
+- on-demad - pay how long its used - charged by the second or minute - depends on EC2 type.
+No prior contracts needed.
+Not recommend for instances running 1 year or longer
+- Savings Plan - low price on EC2 insntance when comitting to a 1 or 3 year contract.
+Save up 72%.
+Also applies Fargate and AWS Lambda
+- Reserve instance - 75% with known usage instance - 1 or 3 year contract.
+Three payment options.
+Up-fromt, partial up-front, no up-front
+- Spot instances - use instance when EC2 hits a certain price, can be taken back AWS when pricing dynamically changes
+- Dedicated hosts - no shared tenancy

 #### Transcript
 We talked about EC2 instance types, but you're all probably wondering how much is this gonna cost me?
 Well, don't fret.
 For EC2, we have multiple billing options available.